NickMcConnell/Beleriand/docs/playing.rst

 Each of the standard keysets provides some short-cuts over the "underlying commands".
-For example, both keysets allow you to "walk" by simply pressing an "original" direction key (or a "roguelike" direction key if you are using the roguelike keyset), instead of using the "walk" command plus a direction.
-The roguelike keyset allows you to "run" or "alter" by simply holding the shift or control modifier key down while pressing a "roguelike" direction key, instead of using the "run" or "alter" command plus a direction.
+For example, both keysets allow you to "walk" by simply pressing an "original" direction key (or an hjkl-movement key if you are using hjkl-movement), instead of using the "walk" command plus a direction.
+The hjkl-movement also allows you to "run" by simply holding the shift modifier key down while pressing an hjkl-movement direction key, instead of using the "run" command plus a direction.
 Both keysets allow the use of the ``5`` key to "stand still", which is most convenient when using the original keyset.